ccheung0926/Reminder/README.md

 Save: the broswer will automatically save your items.

-Once you updated the list, the list will be automatically saved into your broswer localStorage.
+Edit: simply tap on any items on your list and type your content

 By default, the browser localStorage has already provided two reminder items on the browser.
-User can either edit the provided items by clicking on the item and directly edit the context or deleting item by clicking edit then click "X".